 Data and case studies are presented illustrating how minority and low-income communities often bear a disproportionate share of environmental costs.
 The uses and limitations of economic analysis are explored, including the topics of valuing human life and health and the difference between efficiency and equity.
 The module addresses issues of environmental justice both in the United States and internationally.
 Suggestions for more equitable environmental policies are presented.

-Forests, Agriculture, and Climate: Economics and Policy Issues
+Forests and Climate: Economics and Policy Issues [updated 2022]

-by Jonathan M. Harris and Maliheh Birjandi Feriz
+by Anne-Marie Codur, Jonathan M. Harris and Maliheh Birjandi Feriz

-Deforestation and agriculture together contribute about 30% of global carbon dioxide and other greenhouse gas emissions.
-Policies to reduce emissions and store carbon under REDD (Reduction of Emissions from Deforestation and Degradation) and by carbon-saving agricultural practices have enormous potential to contribute to efforts to mitigate global climate change.
-But institutions to promote forest preservation, reforestation, and emissions-reducing agricultural practices are often lacking.
-This module discusses the causes of deforestation and degradation, and the sources of agricultural emissions, as well as the potential for reduction and the economic and political reforms needed to achieve it.
-It includes a section on the positive and negative impacts of biofuels.
+Deforestation and degradation of forests and wetlands is a major contributor to climate change.
+At the same time, forests and other ecosystems have immense capacity to store carbon and to contribute to balancing global cycles of carbon dioxide, methane, and other greenhouse gases.
+Policies to reduce emissions and store carbon under REDD+ (Reduction of Emissions from Deforestation and Degradation) have attempted to take advantage of this potential for forests to mitigate global climate change.
+But institutions to promote forest preservation and effective reforestation are often lacking.
+This module analyzes the causes of deforestation and degradation, both in the Global North and South, as well as the potential for reversing these trends to achieve protection and expansion of forests and wetlands.
+It discusses national and international policies, including country case studies, and includes a section on the impacts of biomass production on deforestation.

 Download PDF | Download PowerPoint file with figures and tables.

 Download Spanish Translation of older 2011 module: “Forests, Agriculture, and Climate: Economics and Policy”.

 Macroeconomics and the Environment [Updated in 2019]